 Charlie Brown and His Times

-“One of the most remarkable things about the strip is that there are no perceivable ideologies,” Charles Schulz, the creator of the popular Peanuts, said during a 1987 interview, adding that there was a “sort of wishy-washiness” present instead.
-In his 2021 book, Charlie Brown’s America: The Popular Politics of Peanuts, Blake Scott Ball argues that this “wishy-washiness” was itself an ideology, one that may not have advocated a particular philosophy but addressed the social issues of the 1950s, ’60s and ’70s nonetheless, serving as “a rallying point around which people of diverse opinions could gather and debate” as a result.
+In his 2021 book, Charlie Brown’s America: The Popular Politics of Peanuts, Blake Scott Ball argues that this “wishy-washiness” was itself an ideology, one that may not have advocated a particular philosophy but addressed the social issues of the 1950s, ’60s and ’70s nonetheless, serving as “a rallying point around which people of diverse opinions could gather and debate.”

 Lucy Van Pelt’s psychiatry booth, meanwhile, appeared at the same time that Soviet Premier Nikita Khrushchev was threatening military action in Berlin.
 “I have deep feelings of depression,” Charlie Brown – Lucy’s first patient – confesses.
 “What can I do about it?”
-Lucy simply replies, “Snap out of it,” reflecting the uselessness of worrying about something outside of one’s control, and then demands her five cents for the consultation.
+Lucy simply replies, “Snap out of it,” reflecting the uselessness of worrying about something outside of one’s control.
+She then demands her five cents for the consultation.

-On June 18, 1954, Charles Schulz was less subtle about the Cold War.
-As Charlie Brown kneels in front a detonation box, he says, “We’re playing H-bomb test.”
-He then pushes the plunger, and on the other end of the rope connected to the box, Lucy Van Pelt lets out an ear-piercing “BWHAM!”
 Four years later, Linus spots white flakes falling from the sky.
 “It’s happening!” he shouts.
 “It’s happening just like they said it would!”
 A confused Charlie Brown replies that there’s nothing unusual about snow during the winter.
 “Good grief!” a relieved Linus exhales.
 “I thought it was fallout.”

-The brief exchange is a prime example of the double-edged meaning that Blake Scott Ball considers a mainstay of the “wishy-washiness” of Peanuts.
-Many Americans, including children, were in fear of the atomic bomb, but there was often a hysterical overreaction as opposed to more rational discourse.
+The brief exchange is an example of the double-edged meaning that Blake Scott Ball considers a mainstay of the “wishy-washiness” of Peanuts – the strip represented the fear of a nuclear attack exhibited by many Americans during the 1950s, as well as the often hysterical overreaction that accompanied that fear.

 Schulz replied that he and other cartoonists often struggled with the question of introducing African American characters into their strips, “afraid that it would look like we were patronizing our Negro friends.”
 He likewise confessed, “I don’t know what the solution is.”
 Glickman refused to admit defeat, and asked if she could show Schulz’s response to African American parents and solicit their thoughts.
 Charles Schultz was receptive to the idea, although he did caution that his mind might not change regardless of the results.